 To accomplish this, the CRU:

-- Approves Irish Water’s revenue and charges through revenue control and review processes;
+- Approves Irish Water’s revenue and charges through revenue control processes;

 - Approves Irish Water’s codes of practice;

 - Advises the Minister on matters related to the delivery of water services;

 - Cooperates with the EPA, Irish Water’s environmental regulator; and

 - Provides a dispute resolution service for customers of Irish Water.